ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

 Methods: (none)

-Events: in the initial implementation the following events should be handled:
+Events: The events mentioned below will all be handled internally by the nimble component and they will not be part of the public API.
+In the initial implementation the following events should be handled:
   * Zoom in while hovering - this action gets executed whenever the mouse pointer hovers the `nimble-wafer-map` component and a wheel event (scroll up) gets triggered
   * Zoom out while hovering - this action gets executed whenever the mouse pointer hovers the `nimble-wafer-map` component and a wheel event (scroll down) gets triggered
   * Drag while zoomed - this event gets triggered whenever the `nimble-wafer-map` component is zoomed in (larger than 100%) and whilst the left mouse button is held the pointer moves to any direction within the wafer-map canvas